climateinteractive/enroads-guide/docs/guide/buildings_ee.rst

 Key Dynamics
 ------------

-* As less energy is used for buildings and industry notice how all the energy sources come down in the “Sources of Primary Energy” graph.
-Less coal, oil, and gas are burned so CO\ :sub:`2` emissions go down and global temperature change is lowered dramatically.
+* As less energy is used for buildings and industry, notice how all the energy sources decline in the “Global Sources of Primary Energy” graph - particularly coal and gas because they are the main sources of electricity.
+Less fossil fuels are burned so CO2 emissions go down and global temperature change is lowered dramatically.
 * Improvements in energy intensity of new capital also reduce energy demand.
 Explore this in the “Final Energy Consumption” graph, where the current scenario (blue line) is lower than business as usual (black line).

 Big Message